Scope of application of the CSRD

 Exemptions, derogations, and transitional provisions

 Subsidiary undertakings are exempted from sustainability reporting if a consolidated sustainability statement is prepared by their parent company, provided that they mention this exemption and refer to the consolidated sustainability reporting of their parent.
-This exemption does not apply to large undertakings whose transferable securities are listed on a regulated market of a Member State.
+This exemption does not apply to large undertakings which are public-interest entities.

 For the first two years of application (2026 and 2027 financial years), SMEs whose transferable securities are listed on EU regulated markets may decide to opt-out from CSRD reporting requirements.
 In such cases, they shall briefly state in their management report why the sustainability reporting has not been provided.